nuxt/docs/pt-BR/api/configuration-css.md

 }
 ```

-Nuxt.js will automatically guess the file type by it's extension and use the appropriate pre-processor loader for webpack.
+Nuxt.js will automatically guess the file type by its extension and use the appropriate pre-processor loader for webpack.
 You will still need to install the required loader if you need to use them.